Meet the NoF Team

 Andy, with his wife Adele, will be walking the whole distance from Malmesbury Abbey ALL THE WAY to York for the 2019 Walk to York.

 Howard is a professional educator.
 In 2007 he travelled solo across the Sahara desert by motorbike on off-road routes.
 He was seeking distance from his church-based research work and rediscovery of God.
-In May 2018 he ventures from his desk at a leading British theological college, where he is vice-Principal, and embarks on the Navigators of Faith voyage –an adventure of travel and enquiry exploring how we might discern and engage with our intuitions about faith.
+In May 2018 he ventured from his desk at a leading British theological college, where he is vice-Principal, and embarked on the Navigators of Faith sea voyage –an adventure of travel and enquiry exploring how we might discern and engage with our intuitions about faith.

 Charly is the Navigators of Faith behind the scenes saviour!
 She runs the website but obviously didn’t write this bio.
-Charly has helped in every way possible from antifouling and cleaning Rival Star to baking and helping to provision the boat.
-Charly also organised the making of 60 St Brigid’s crosses to be given out at each port and has made the ship’s Visitor Log.
+Charly helped with the sea voyage in every way possible from antifouling and cleaning Rival Star to baking and helping to provision the boat.
+Charly also organised the making of 60 St Brigid’s crosses to be given out at each port and is behind the scenes support for the Walk to York.

 Adele is both behind the scenes and part of the crew, and is also wife to Andrew.
-She knows her way around sailing Rival Star and has been supporting Andrew in getting the boat ready pre-voyage, crewed for a week in June 2018 and has got her head around updating websites!
+She knows her way around sailing Rival Star and supported Andrew in getting the boat ready pre-voyage, crewed for a week in June 2018 and has got her head around updating websites!
 Alongside Andy, she will be walking the whole distance to York during Lent 2019, while organising the mission from the background.